30 Things Every Young Man Should Know

 13. Your relationship with your parents is important.

 The stronger your relationship with them the better.
 They’re the people who are most likely to always be there to help you and support you, so don’t toss that away.
 I’ll be open here and admit that my relationship with my mom is a really strong one, so when one romantic relationship ended and devastated me, I was able to cry on her shoulder.
 That’s the kind of relationship we have.
 You’ll value your parents later on, especially when you’re in their position.
 Build with you parents what you want your future kids to build with you.

 14. You can set an example now.

 Like it or not, little kids and younger siblings look up to teenagers.
 Use that opportunity to set the best example you can.
 I pretty much blew it with my younger brother, and it’s something that I regret and am now trying (with much difficulty) to repair.
-We have the potential to do so much good when we set healthy examples for the people coming after us.
+You can do so much good in leading by example for the young people watching you.
 You can literally change someone’s life…and that should excite you!

 15. Putting people over your phone sets you apart.